 We also emphasize prevention, working closely with campus maintenance and landscaping staff to maintain university buildings and grounds with an eye to safety and security.

-Bike owners are also strongly encouraged to register their bikes at the University Police Department during normal business hours to receive a special decal, which helps deter theft and can assist in the identification/reunification process when a bike is stolen.
+Bike owners are strongly encouraged to register their bikes at the University Police Department during normal business hours to receive a special decal, which helps deter theft and can assist in the identification/reunification process when a bike is stolen.
 If you bike is missing, immediately call the University Police Department at (512) 448-8444 to check if it was impounded or to report it stolen.

 When an officer is available, the University Police Department is happy to provide campus safety escorts, at any time, for students, faculty and staff who have a legitimate safety concern.
 Escorts may be provided in a vehicle or on foot depending on availability and officer discretion.